-6 Ways to Balance Your Hormones Naturally
+6 Lifestyle Strategies to Balance Your Hormones Naturally

 • By Jennifer Mulder

-• 6 February 2020
+• 16 February 2026

-• 8 minute read
+• 11 minute read

-6 Ways to Balance Your Hormones Naturally | The Health Sessions
+6 Lifestyle Strategies to Balance Your Hormones Naturally | The Health Sessions

 Women learn early on that hormonal fluctuations are a natural part of life.
 Throughout the different phases of your monthly cycle, you experience changes in your energy level, mood, concentration, libido and food cravings.

-Your hormones ebb and flow over the span of approximately four weeks, affecting how you feel.
+Female hormones ebb and flow over the span of approximately four weeks, affecting how you feel.
 But sometimes your hormones get out of balance, which causes all kinds of symptoms.
 You may struggle with acne, weight gain, fatigue, brain fog, dry skin or a decreased sex drive.
 Other signs of hormonal imbalance include irregular periods, night sweats, pain during sex and mood swings.

 So what can you do when your hormones are out of balance?

 First, consult your doctor to check your hormone levels and rule out any underlying diseases.
 Depending on the results, your physician could suggest different treatment options.
+Women with PCOS, endometriosis and thyroid disease could benefit from a combination of medical and lifestyle support.

-6 Ways to Balance Your Hormones Naturally | The Health Sessions
+6 Lifestyle Strategies to Balance Your Hormones Naturally | The Health Sessions

-How to Balance Hormones Naturally
+How to Balance Your Hormones Naturally

 1. Eat adequate amounts of protein

 Proteins are the building blocks of your body.
 The amino acids found in protein-rich foods play an important role in the manufacturing of hormones.
 What’s more, eating high-protein meals reduces the production of the ‘hunger hormone’ ghrelin and stimulates the release of hormones that help you feel full.
+In turn, having a stable appetite supports insulin sensitivity, which plays an important role in reproductive hormone balance (especially with PCOS) and metabolic health.

-That’s why it’s important to eat adequate amounts of protein with each meal.
-For women of average size, this adds up to 46-75 grams per day.
+According to current guidelines, you should aim for 15 to 30 grams of protein per meal.
 Choose high-quality proteins like wild-caught fish, grass-fed meat and free-range eggs.
 And don’t forget plant-based proteins such as quinoa, legumes, nuts and seeds for an optimal protein intake.

 2. Stabilize blood sugar levels